 The College prepays certain amounts including advances for construction activities, as related to projects managed by the Mississippi Bureau of Building, Grounds, and Real Property Management.
-Prepaid expenses totaled \$54,370 at June 30, 2022 and \$47,670 at June 30, 2021.
+Prepaid expenses totaled \$3,054,370 and \$54,370 at June 30, 2023 and 2022, respectively.
+The increase is due to a new bureau project that began in FY23 that required an advance of funds in order to start the project.